 One of my favorite blog, A Cup of Jo, recently posted the sweetest small wedding ever.
-It reminded me so much about our wedding almost two years ago.
-I am a sucker for low-key and small weddings – they are so personal and intimate and holds the best memory over years.
-They can be done tastefully on a low budget and with minimal stress.
+It reminded me so much about our wedding two years ago.
+It was simple and sweet and stress-free – just an amazing day focusing on each other.